101 Cooking For Two

 Nope.
 These ribs cook in their own fat and juices—no Coke, apple juice, onions, or broth needed.
 You’re aiming for a dry heat, like a smoker or grill.
 Think of your crock pot as a mini low-and-slow oven.

-Can ribs overcook in a crock pot?
+Can ribs overcook in a slow cooker?

 Yes, but it’s not likely.
 Most slow cookers won’t push the temperature high enough to ruin the ribs.